wx-11/vproxy/README.md

 - Range Extension

 Append `-range-id` to the username, where range is a fixed value and ID is any random value (e.g. `username-range-123456`).
-Keep the Range ID unchanged to use a fixed IP.
-For HTTP users that use passwordless authorization and require a fixed IP address, you can add a `range` header to the request (e.g. `range: 123456`).
 By keeping the Range ID unchanged, you can use a fixed CIDR range in a fixed range. in addition, you must set the startup parameter `--cidr-range`, and the length is within a valid range.
+For HTTP users that use passwordless authorization and require a valid range IP address, you can add a `range` header to the request (e.g. `range: 123456`).

 ### Examples